Raghavan2583/Covid-Analysis-Project/README.md

 Both datasets are provided in the repository.

 ## Contact
-Connect with me on https://www.linkedin.com/in/raghavantm/ or email me at [raghavan2583@gmail.com].
+Connect with me at https://www.linkedin.com/in/raghavantm/ or email me at [raghavan2583@gmail.com].
 I’m open to discussing my findings, methods, or potential collaborations in data analysis.